Vine Ripe Nutrition Logo

 9. Potatoes

 Potatoes are America’s favorite vegetable!
-We just love its savory taste!
-Try my Southwestern Potato Salad for a great plant based taste of umami flavor.
-Grilling the potatoes just gives them a great savory flavor that really brings out a umami seasoing!
+We love its savory taste!
+Try my Southwestern Potato Salad for a great plant-based taste with umami flavor.
+Grilling the potatoes gives them a great zesty flavor that brings out the umami seasoning!

 Tempeh